thigs0/Cleaner-One/README.md

 # Cleaner-One
-Algorithm to find best path to cleaner your house using **Julia language**
+Algorithm to find best path to cleaner your house using **python language**

 The code above is based at inter optimization.
 The place is considered a subset of points like image